wbl1997/my_swift_vio/README.md

 * C\_i denotes the i-th camera frame,
 * S denotes the IMU sensor frame,
 * B denotes a (user-specified) body frame.

+For MSCKF and TF_VIO, S and B are used interchangeably.

 The output of the okvis library is the pose T\_WS as a position r\_WS and quaternion q\_WS, followed by the velocity in World frame v\_W and gyro biases (b_g) as well as